This country-specific Q&A provides an overview to intellectual property law in Malaysia.

 Any person may apply to the court for the grant of a compulsory licence in respect of the industrial design on the ground that the industrial design is not applied in Malaysia by any industrial process or means to the article in respect of which it is registered to such an extent as is reasonable in the circumstances of the case.
 The court may make such order on the application as it considers just.

-Special damages, general damages, injunctions, account of profits, costs (partial), exemplary damages, statutory damages (if applicable).
+Special damages, general damages, injunctions, account of profits, costs (partial), exemplary damages, statutory damages, declaration, an order for delivery up (if applicable).

 What are the costs of enforcement proceedings and is any kind of costs recovery available for successful parties?
 Is there a procedural mechanism enabling or requiring security for costs?